sc-ventures/cloudbreak-documentation/docs/os-launch.md

     <pre>export UAA_DEFAULT_SECRET=MY-SECRET
 export UAA_DEFAULT_USER_PW=MY-PASSWORD
+export UAA_DEFAULT_USER_EMAIL=MY-EMAIL
 export PUBLIC_IP=VM-PUBLIC-IP</pre>

     For example:

     <pre>export UAA_DEFAULT_SECRET=MySecret123
 export UAA_DEFAULT_USER_PW=MySecurePassword123
+export UAA_DEFAULT_USER_EMAIL=dbialek@hortonworks.com
 export PUBLIC_IP=34.212.141.253</pre>

-    > You will need to provide the password when logging in to the Cloudbreak web UI and when using the Cloudbreak CLI.
+    > You will need to provide the email and password when logging in to the Cloudbreak web UI and when using the Cloudbreak CLI.
 The secret will be used by Cloudbreak for authentication.

 ### Perform Optional Configurations